graphql-java/graphql-java-page/versioned_docs/version-v19/batching.md

 Notice above the `characterDataLoader.load(argId)` returns immediately.
 This will enqueue the call for data until a later time when all the graphql fields are dispatched.

-Then later when the `DataLoader` is dispatched, its `BatchLoader` function is called.
+Then later when the `DataLoader` is dispatched, it's `BatchLoader` function is called.
 This code can be asynchronous so that if you have multiple batch loader functions they all can run at once.
 In the code above `CompletableFuture.supplyAsync(() -> getTheseCharacters(keys));` will run the ``getTheseCharacters`` method in another thread.